-Content must be up-to-date for the academic discipline and the context in which the content is presented.
-See Sections 1006.38(8); 1006.31(2), Florida Statutes.
+Content must be up to date for the academic discipline and the context in which the content is presented.
+See s.
+1006.38(8) and 1006.31(2), F.S.

 Dates or editions: Copyright dates for photographs and other materials and editions should suggest sufficient currentness of content.
 Copyright dates and editions serve as indicators about currentness.
 However, neither the copyright date nor the edition guarantees currentness.
 Subsequent editions should reflect more up-to-date information than earlier editions.